Crisis Care Available 24/7

-Each child receives three warm meals and evening snacks every day.
-If a kid walks through our doors in the dead of night and needs food – we always have a meal waiting for him or her.
+Each young person in our care receives three warm meals and evening snacks every day.
+If a young person walks through our doors in the middle of the night and needs food, we always have a meal waiting for them.

-Most Crisis Shelters have federally qualified health clinics on-site to provide immediate care.
-Our goal is that within 72 hours of the homeless child's intake appointment, they're seen in the medical clinic for a full physical.
+Most Covenant House locations have health clinics on-site to provide immediate care.
+All others are in partnership with a local medical provider.
+Our goal is that within 72 hours of residence, a young person will visit our medical clinic for a full physical.

 - We help young people access their health insurance or enroll them in one of the Affordable Care Act plans if they don't have any.